 What is the difference between character (real or fictional) and caricature?
-What are a writer's moral obligations to characters (real or fictional)?
+What are a writer's moral obligations to characters?

-- Dialogue: How does a writer go about making characters speak? - Change: Is it important for characters to change during the course of a piece of writing?
-Field-trip.
+- Dialogue: How does a writer go about making characters speak? - Change: Must characters change during the course of a piece of writing?